yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

 ### Task 13: Install Helm

-In later exercises, you will need the Helm client to deploy to your Kubernetes cluster and run commands from your local machone.
+In later exercises, you will need the Helm client to deploy to your Kubernetes cluster and run commands from your local machine.

 1. For MacOS -- use homebrew: